 Please note that the upfront and ongoing FHA MIP for multi-family properties (two-four units) designated as broadly affordable, mixed-income or energy-efficient is lower than the standard fees outlined in the above tables.
 Both the upfront and ongoing fee for broadly affordable and energy-efficient multi-family properties is .25% of the loan amount and .35% of the loan amount for mixed-income multi-family properties.
 The FHA uses the following definitions for broadly affordable, mixed-income and energy-efficient:

-The interest rate you pay on an FHA mortgage depends on several factors including your credit score and loan-to-value (LTV) ratio.
-Borrowers with a credit score of 720 and above receive the program’s best interest rate while borrowers with lower credit scores and higher LTV ratios pay higher rates.
-For borrowers with good credit scores, the mortgage rate for an FHA loan is typically .125% - .500% lower than the rate for other conventional low down payment programs and comparable to the interest rate for other government-backed programs such as the VA and USDA mortgage programs.
+The interest rate you pay on an FHA mortgage depends on several factors including the lender.
+FHA mortgage rates are typically 0.250% - 0.750% lower than the rate for other conventional low down payment programs and comparable to the interest rate for other government-backed programs such as the VA and USDA mortgage programs.
 The interest rate for an FHA loan is lower because the program is backed by the government and borrowers are required to pay mortgage insurance.
-Borrowers should shop lenders to find the FHA loan with the lowest mortgage rate and fees.
+Additionally, with an FHA loan you should pay relatively the same rate regardless of your credit score which is a benefit for credit-challenged applicants.
+You should shop lenders to find the FHA loan with the lowest mortgage rate and fees.

 Borrowers are required to pay standard lender fees and closing costs with the Program.
 Aside from the upfront mortgage insurance premium, borrowers are not required to pay additional fees to apply for the program.
 Borrowers using a down payment or closing cost assistance program may be required to pay a separate fee to the housing agency or commission to apply for that program.

 Along with their mortgage payment, the program requires borrowers to pay property tax, homeowners insurance and MIP into an impound account on a monthly basis.
 An impound account is a trust account controlled by the lender from which expenses such as taxes and insurance are paid when due.
 The account does not affect the amount of fees the borrower is required to pay for the mortgage.